IBM/Developer-Playground/didact/Readme-ai4industry--anomaly-detection-product.md

   <div class="header">
       <div class="right-content" style="padding-top:35px;">
         <div class="apptitle" style="font-size: 28px; color: white;">
-    Detect Data Anomaly
+    Anomaly Detection
   </div>
   <div class="subheading">
-    Perform anomaly detection on timeseries data in your Industry 4.0 applications.
+    Perform anomaly detection on a time-series dataset.
   </div>
      </div>
    </div>
     <div class="section" style="font-size:16px; margin-top:-20px">
-  <p>Anomaly detection is a process in machine learning that identifies data points, events, and/or observations that deviate from a dataset’s normal behavior.
-To detect anomalies from unlabeled time series data is a pain point that is critical to address for industrial applications.</p>
+  <p>Industrial applications need to be able to detect anomalies from unlabelled time series data which can be a painful process.
+Machine learning tools use anomaly detection to identify data points, events, and observations that deviate from a dataset’s normal behavior.</p>
   <p>This anomaly detection API service can help users detect anomalies from the entire time series or predict anomaly status of the last data input.
-Currently the service supports both univariate and multivariate time series.</p>
+Currently the service supports both univariate and multivariate time series.This application allows you to experiment with the Anomaly Detection API on both univariate and multivariate time series datasets.
+The Anomaly Detection API packages state-of-the-art techniques for doing anomaly detection for a time-series dataset along with a unified framework to access these techniques.</p>
   </div>
    <div class="section">
     <p style="font-size:24px">Learning Resources</p>